govpack/widgets/README.md

 ### http://govpack.github.io/widgets/

-a standard story for reuse may remain a futile goal, the domain is expansive, and the constant need/desire to re-invent is infinite
+a standard story for reuse may remain a futile goal, the constant need/desire to re-invent is infinite as is the domain